Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 Demo: How the contact form works

-That said, Turning the whole contact form into a client-side loaded component with the Astro client directive causes a serious CLS(Cumulative Layout Shifts) problem1 that could affect SEO badly.
-With that in mind, I made a detour and ended up putting it in a modal component.2
+That said, turning the whole contact form into a client-side loaded component with the Astro client directive causes a serious CLS(Cumulative Layout Shifts) problem.
+3 It could affect SEO badly.
+So I made an emergency landing and squeezed it all in a modal component.
+4

-To make it simple and concise, I utilized the Modular Forms for form controls, Kobalte for UI, and Valibot for validation and other useful libraries.
+To make it simple and concise, I use the Modular Forms for form controls, Kobalte for UI, and Valibot for validation and other useful libraries.

 Here are some points: